jrkerns/pylinac/README.rst

 ------------

 Contributions to pylinac can be many.
 The most useful things a non-programmer can contribute are images to analyze and bug reports.
-If you have VMAT images, starshot images, machine log files, CBCT DICOM files, or anything else you want analyzed, email or share them via Dropbox, Google Drive, etc.
+If you have VMAT images, starshot images, machine log files, CBCT DICOM files, or anything else you want analyzed, email or share them via Dropbox, Google Drive, etc: jkerns at gmail.com